alconstant/week13project/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects data about the file system such as the authorization system being stopped is logged using filebeat.
+Metricbeat collects operating system metrics such as CPU usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook file to /etc/ansible
+- Copy the playbook file to /etc/ansible/files
-- Update the hosts file to include the webservers IP addresses and hosts in playbook file is webservers.
+- Update the hosts file to include the webservers IP addresses and update the playbook file so that hosts is webservers.
+The IP addresses for the webservers and elkservers are different.
+Filebeat and metricbeat are being installed on the webservers while the elk docker container has a different IP address which is also edited in the hosts file.
-- Run the playbook, and navigate to http://13.66.200.56:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://13.66.200.56:5601/app/kibana#/home?_g=() to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+- To download the filebeat playbook `curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml`
+- Change hosts to webservers
+- Download the filebeat deb from kibana using the curl command
+- Install filebeat using `dpkg -i`
+- To enable and configure the module use the command `filebeat modiles enable system`
+- To setup filebeat use the command `filebeat setup`
+- To start filebeat use the command `service filebeat start`
+- To enable on boot use systemd with the name: filebeat and enabled: yes
+- Once the filebeat playbook file is created and saved, run it with the command `ansible-playbook <filename.yml>`